glainistrash/glainistrash/README.md

 Remember to read my pony's name before chatting first but he's available most of the tume so don't feel shy to chat ^^!

-I usually hang out around the PHIGHTING! area using Umbrella, Boombox, Rainbox or my P!Sona ponies!
+I usually hang out around the PHIGHTING! area using Umbrella (my P!
+OC), Boombox, Rainbox or my P!Sona ponies (Claws)!
 I have others too! :D

+I also hang out im the G&B area (which is below the P! area) using Silas or Harvey (Both OCs)!

 **Main Brainrotting: Guts & Blackpowder, PHIGHTING! and Regretevator!!**